katilp/opendata-howto-learningfromcms/_episodes/06-summary.md

 ## Discussion and feedback

-A feedback form will be linked here.
+Please fill in the feedback form as soon as possible (you will receive a link from the coordinators).

 > ## Credits
 >